Trainer/owner of LAREC

 Lauren Schiller is the owner, trainer and instructor of Little Apple Riders Equestrian Center.
 She has been involved with horses her entire life, began showing at the age of five and training for others at the age of twelve.
 She grew up in Connecticut and was blessed to have many opportunities to learn and grow as an equestrian in numerous disciplines.
 She first started competing in Western Pleasure, English Pleasure and speed events and expanded into hunter/jumper, driving and played polo at the University of Connecticut.
 As a youth, due to resources, the majority of showing was at the local and regional level, with the exception of driving and showing Percherons, where as a senior in high school she took her leased Percheron Buster to the World Congress, competing and placing in hand, under saddle and single hitch.

 Once moving to Kansas and after the completion of her Bachelor’s in Animal Science, Lauren began focusing on eventing, something she didn’t have the opportunity to get involved in previously.
-She has been competing in USEA competitions since 2014, receiving numerous top placings on multiple mounts, qualified for American Eventing Championship’s three years in a row on two different mounts, placed at AEC’s and has received year end awards and certificates with USEA, as well as numerous year end Championships with local eventing organizations.
+She has been competing in USEA competitions since 2014, receiving numerous top placings on multiple mounts, qualified for American Eventing Championship’s four years in a row on three different mounts, placed at AEC’s and has received year end awards and certificates with USEA, as well as numerous year end Championships with local eventing organizations.
 She has also piloted one of her mounts, KS Bluestem Cimarron B (Morgan), to multiple USEF Horse of the Year Titles and American Morgan Horse Association Year End Championships in eventing and hunter/jumper.

 The fall of 2020, Lauren finally checked off one of her personal goals and did her first A rated USEF/USHJA jumper show with her Dutch Warmblood mare, Kahleesi.
 She intends to continue to show on the rated circuit once her mare is back in shape after the weaning of her first foal, planning on starting back up at 1.10m.